-Title: Vice President Trust & Identity Services
+Title: Vice President, Trust and Identity Services & NET+

 Kevin M. Morooney is Internet2 vice president of trust and identity programs.
 Scholar-focused trans-organizational trust, identity and global federation has become of vital importance to the mission and work of the Internet2 community and across the broader research and education landscape.
 Morooney leads the development of effective long-term trust and identity strategies as well as the design and delivery of Trust and Identity in Education and Research (TIER) program components.
 Morooney was deeply involved with other community members in the development of both InCommon and TIER.

 Before joining Internet2, Kevin served nine years as the vice provost for Information Technology and chief information officer at Penn State.
 His responsibilities included the leadership and operation of the university’s largest IT organization, and for creating success for more than seventy other IT organizations that supported Penn State’s twenty-four campus locations.
 During that time he led transformational efforts in service management, data center management, and strategic planning.

 Throughout Kevin’s twenty-seven years at Penn State, he held many different positions.
 He started by providing support for Penn State faculty and graduate students in their usage of National Science Foundation supercomputer centers and emerging high-performance computing capabilities on campus.
 Over time, Kevin took on ever-increasing responsibilities beyond research, including the exploration of emerging technologies and the support of many non-academic services.